dgroomes/java-io-playground/sockets/README.md

 * Periodically fail on the server side.
 (I'm not sure how to do this; but I want to simulate failure and retries)
   * DONE First, implement a proper class to abstract the client.
 This class will later be extended with retry logic.
 * Can the base abstract server use bytes instead of a buffered reader to be more generic?
-* Send data from the server back to the client
+* DONE Send data from the server back to the client